albertvila/dotfiles/README.md

 Check `config.sh` file if you want to know all packages/modules to install and the `lib/osx.sh` to know the osx defaults that will be changed.
 Vim plugins are located in `vim/plugins.vim`.

 Recap
-- Setup dotfiles (Note that the first time you ran the setup script it may throw some vim errors, just run the script twice)
+- Setup dotfiles (Note that the first time you ran the setup script it may throw some errors, just run the script twice)
 - Install osx dev packages for brew/pip/atom and osx defaults
 - Install prezto & zsh as shell (https://github.com/sorin-ionescu/prezto)
 - Shell theme powerlevel9k (https://github.com/bhilburn/powerlevel9k)